 Parochial Church Council (The PCC)

-To serve on the PCC, you must be on the Electoral Roll of the parish.
-You can only vote in PCC elections if you are on the electoral roll.
-An application form can be downloaded here.
+To serve on the PCC, you must be on the Electoral Roll of the parish and you can only vote in PCC elections if you are on the roll.
+An application form to go on the roll can be downloaded here.
 Please read the notes carefully.
-If you're not sure you can go on the roll, please contact one of the clergy.
+If you're not sure you are eligible to go on the roll, please speak to a Church Warden, or the Electoral Roll Officer, Michael Peak.

-The P.C.C. is a group of democratically elected persons who are regular attenders at services, some of whom fulfil roles of particular responsibility such as Church Treasurer or Secretary to the P.C.C. or who are active in the parish and beyond in matters of social responsibility
+The PCC is a group of democratically elected persons who are regular attenders at services, some of whom fulfil roles of particular responsibility such as Church Treasurer or Secretary to the PCC or who are active in the parish and beyond in matters of social responsibility.
+All PCC members are Trustees of a registered charity, and are required by the Charity Commission to be DBS checked and to sign a declaration that they are not excluded from serving in that role.

 They have a duty to co-operate with the incumbent to promote mission in the parish.